avi2134/final-year-project/Weekly Log.md

 * Next Week's Priorities:
   * Continue working on improving the UI and Machine Learning Models.
   * Integrate the LSTM to what if analysis.

+## Weeks of April 4, 2025 to April 30, 2025

+### Weekly Summary
+* All of the remaining tasks have been completed.